 Android has been focusing on security since day one.
 It is built on top of the Linux kernel and makes use of several of its strong security mechanisms.
 The whole operating system framework is developed following strict rules.
 These make it possible to provide full isolation between the operating system kernel, system processes and libraries, and Java Apps.
 Every new Android version uses a kernel in sync with the official (upstream) Linux kernel and defects found in the framework in previous releases are addressed by Google engineers.

-Early in the Android’s development process, it became apparent that security enhancements were usually coming late.
-During the annual release cycle of the Operating System, a big number of security defects was found.
+Early in Android’s development process, it became apparent that security enhancements were usually coming late.
+During the annual release cycle of the Operating System, a big number of security defects were found.
 However, no fix would come until the next Android release.
-Most of the times, fixes were only made available on the next Android version and devices should be upgraded to be safe.
+Most of the time, fixes were only made available on the next Android version and devices should be upgraded to be safe.
 Even if fixes were also applied to earlier versions of the Operating System, most manufacturers would not create Over The Air (OTA) updates for non-flagship devices to provide these fixes: The cost of such a task was just very high.

 Google tried to come up with a solution to this issue: Since 2015, Google has been releasing monthly security bulletins.
 These include information about newly found security defects and links to the patches that address them (known in the community as security patches).
 Although Google usually splits these patches into several groups in their bulletins, they can be generally categorized as kernel patches – targeting the kernel versions currently officially supported by Android – and system patches – which fix issues affecting the rest of the Android stack.
 Patches for security defects are available around one month after the vulnerability is exposed, with the next bulletin.

-In general, running an Android with the latest security patches provides protection from attacks that can steal personal information (including passwords, bank accounts data and phone numbers), cause damage to the software of a device, and spy on the victim (through location tracking, voice recording etc).
+In general, running an Android with the latest security patches provides protection from attacks that can steal personal information (including passwords, bank accounts data and phone numbers), cause damage to the software of a device, and spy on the victim (through location tracking, voice recording, etc).

 The Status of Security Patch support